Recovering from Love Addiction: The Power of Choice

 When we choose to change, we choose to do whatever it takes.

-To make positive changes happen means we choose to start doing things that are good for us, even if we do not want to - including both outer modifications of behavior and an inner shift in values and thinking patterns.
+To make positive changes happen means we start doing things that are good for us, even if we do not want to - including outer modifications of behavior and an inner shift in values and thinking patterns.

 In 20 years, you will be more disappointed by what you didn’t do than by what you did.

-To stop the dysfunction, to have your relationship patterns and personal life transform for the good (which both go hand in hand), you must simply choose to change.
+To stop the dysfunction and transform your relationship patterns and personal life for the good (which both go hand in hand), you must simply choose to change.

 Unquestionably, you are responsible for this choice.